scheinerman/SimpleTropical.jl/README.md

 ## To do list

-+ Exponentiation with any nonnegative powers.
 + Figure out how to make promotion/conversion stuff work including expressions like `2 + Tropical(3)` should return `Tropical(3)`
 and `2 * Tropical(3)` should return `Tropical(5)`.
++ Make the `Polynomials` module work with tropical numbers.